Tress Troubles: Telogen Effluvium

 Telogen Effluvium is one of the most common forms of hair loss.
 This happens when there is a reduction in the number of hair follicles that grow hair.
 At any given point of time approximately 90 % of the hair is in the anagen phase which means that roughly 10% of the hair is in the telogen phase.
 Initially, telogen effluvium appears like the thinning of the hair in a particular area of the scalp.
 If the thinning appears in multiple places some areas will seem to be more affected than the rest of the parts.

 When there is a significant increase in the hair that is in the resting phase telogen effluvium occurs.
 So, this essentially means that when about 30% of your hair enters the telogen phase then you are experiencing a condition of telogen effluvium.

-In most cases telogen effluvium affects the top of the scalp and does not really cause the hairline to recede.
+In most cases telogen effluvium affects the top of the scalp and does not really cause the hairline to recede but does cause hair fall.
 Patients also frequently complain of scalp pain.
-This, however, is not an unalterable state and remedies are available to reverse the condition.
+This, however, is not an unalterable state and home remedies for this hair fall control are available to manage the condition.